-Our lab goal is to understand glial function at the animal, cell, and molecular level in order to elucidate mechanisms of normal development and disease progression.
+Our lab goal is to understand glial function at animal, cell, and protein levels in order to elucidate mechanisms of normal development and disease progression.

 - The role of Golgi outposts in acentrosomal microtubule nucleation in oligodendrocytes.
-The lab is investigating partner proteins that work in concert with the microtubule nucleator TPPP to organize microtubules.
-In addition, they are making important observations on the biophysical properties of TPPP and how this can lead to aggregation in neurodegenerative diseases.
+We are investigating Golgi outpost associated proteins and how they work in concert with the microtubule nucleator TPPP to organize microtubules.
+In addition, we have uncovered important connections between the biophysical properties of TPPP and how it can lead to aggregation in neurodegenerative disease.

-- Mechanisms of mRNA transport in oligodendrocytes.
-The lab is using mouse models to understand the importance of mRNA transport in in vivo myelination.
-They are also using biochemical and biophysical techniques to identify the molecular players involved in these transport processes.
+- Mechanisms of mRNA transport and local translation in oligodendrocytes.
+We made several mouse models to understand the importance of mRNA transport in in vivo myelination.
+We complement these studies with transcriptome analyses of mRNAs found in oligodendrocyte processes and biophysical motility assays to identify the minimally sufficient set of proteins needed to transport mRNA.

 - Cytoskeletal organization, mRNA transport, and local translation in astrocytes and microglia.